SitePen/dstore/README.md

 Method | Description
 ------ | -----------
-`receive(listener)` | This registers a listener for the value of this property.
+`receive(listener)` | This registers a listener for any changes to the value of this property.
 The listener will be called with the current value (if it exists), and will be called with any future changes.
 `put(value)` | This requests a change in the value of this property.
 This may be coerced, and/or validated.
 `get(listener?)` | This returns the current value of the property.
 If a listener is provided, it will be called with any future changes to the property value.